gnavarrolema/ML-on-AWS/README.md

 1. Go to `Function Overview > Layers > Add a layer`.

 2. Under `Choose a layer > Specify an ARN`, add the following ARNs for the required packages:

-    plaintext

-    Copiar código

     `arn:aws:lambda:eu-central-1:770693421928:layer:Klayers-python38-nltk:47
     arn:aws:lambda:eu-central-1:770693421928:layer:Klayers-python38-pytz:5
     arn:aws:lambda:eu-central-1:770693421928:layer:Klayers-python38-pandas:37`

     If you are in a different region, replace the region name accordingly.
 If you encounter an error, check the layer's existence by replacing your region in the URL below:

-    plaintext

-    Copiar código

     `https://api.klayers.cloud/api/v1/layers/latest/{region}/{layer-name}`

     Example: